offsoc/glycin/README.md

 - The `-Dloaders` option allows to only build certain loaders.
 - The `-Dtest_skip_ext` option allows to skip certain image filename extensions during tests.
 The `-Dtest_skip_ext=heic` might be needed if x265 is not available.
 - Running integration tests requires the glycin loaders to be installed.
 By default this is done by `meson test` automatically.
 This behavior can be changed by setting `-Dtest_skip_install=true`.
+- The `glycin` crate has an example, `glycin-render` that will load the image passed as a parameter and render it as a PNG into `output.png` in the current directory.

 ### Packaging